antvis/G6/docs/manual/middle/elements/shape-keyshape.en.md

 ## The Life Cycle of Shape

 > You can skip this part if you are going to use the built-in items.
-For the users who have the requirements to [Custom Node](/en/docs/manual/advanced/custom-node) and [Custom Edge](/en/docs/manual/advanced/custom-edge), you'd better know the life cycle of Shape.
+For the users who have the requirements to [Custom Node](/en/docs/manual/advanced/custom-node), [Custom Edge](/en/docs/manual/advanced/custom-edge), you'd better know the life cycle of Shape, and [Custom Combo](/en/docs/manual/advanced/custom-combo), you'd better know the life cycle of Shape.

 The life cycle of Shape: